travigd/documentation/dotnet-api/3.0.2-pre/writing-to-a-stream.md

     <tbody>
         <tr>
             <td><code>string stream</code></td>
-            <td>the name of the stream to which to append.</td>
+            <td>The name of the stream to which to append.</td>
         </tr>
         <tr>
             <td><code>int expectedVersion</code></td>
-            <td>the version at which we currently expect the stream to be in order that an optimistic concurrency check can be performed.
+            <td>The version at which we currently expect the stream to be in order that an optimistic concurrency check can be performed.
 This should either be a positive integer, or one of the constants `ExpectedVersion.NoStream`, `ExpectedVersion.EmptyStream`, or to disable the check, `ExpectedVersion.Any`.
 See [here](../optimistic-concurrency-and-idempotence) for a broader discussion of this.</code></td>
         </tr>
         <tr>
             <td><code>bool IsJson</code></td>